M1 Garands Prices & Trends (with historical values)

 Going back almost 7 years (that’s 20 Premiere and 13 Regional Auctions) gives a pretty thorough look at a relatively small window of time.
 Here we see the last section of M1 Garand pricing data before the 2012 presidential election, where Democrats not only retained the White House, but also began a 53-45 superiority in the Senate (Republicans maintained a 234-201 advantage in the House).
 But is the previously stable (or perceived as stable) gun climate really what resulted in this data set serving as a springboard to the next?
 Could the relative comfort of gun owners kept the prices consistent or even artificially low?

-Beyond politics, perceived availability might be a contributing factor, so an information request was sent to the CMP about the availability of their M1 Garands at that time or if there were any price changes – anything that indicates an increase in demand or might signify to collectors a dwindling supply.
+Beyond politics, perceived availability might be a contributing factor, so an information request was sent to the CMP about the availability of their M1 Garands at that time or if there were changes in gun prices – anything that indicates an increase in demand or might signify to collectors a dwindling supply.
 Unfortunately, they were unable to give us any data, stating that they “run a lean workforce and do not have the additional labor it would take to data mine this information or perform tasks that do not pertain to our core mission.”
 Fair enough and their prompt response is appreciated.
 However, even using the limited information available on their website, it would be several years before various grades of guns would be sold out.
 This will be discussed more in the relevant data set.

 Data Set 2 (2012 – 2013)